Roper-McArthur 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has remained stable in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, eastern Australia, New Zealand, the south Pacific, and the southeast Pacific.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, New Zealand, the south Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 2 July to 6 July, 8 July to 12 July, and 14 July to 18 July.
-Rain events originating in the tropics and moving south are possible about 20 July to 24 July, and 27 July to 31 July.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 8 September to 12 September, 21 September to 25 September, and 26 September to 30 September.
+Rain events originating in the tropics and moving south are possible about 18 September to 22 September.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.